Test for non-negligible adverse shifts: Introduction

 \begin{quote} statistical tests for detecting changes in the data distribution {[}\ldots{]} are too sensitive and also uninformative for the typical scale of data in machine learning pipelines, which led us to seek alternative methods to quantify changes between data distributions. \end{quote}

 Even when the difference is small or negligible, tests of equal distributions reject the null hypothesis of no difference.
+Monitoring model performance and data quality is a critical part of deploying safe and mature models in production \citep{paleyes2020challenges, zhang2020machine}.
 An alarm should only be raised if a shift warrants intervention.
-Retraining models when distribution changes are benign is both costly and ineffective.
-To tackle these challenges, we propose \texttt{D-SOS} instead. \texttt{D-SOS} provides robust performance metrics for monitoring model drift and validating data quality.
+Retraining models when distribution changes are benign is both costly and ineffective \citep{vovk2021retrain}.
+To tackle these challenges, we propose \texttt{D-SOS} instead.

 In comparing the test set to the training set, \texttt{D-SOS} pays more attention to the regions --- typically, the outlying regions --- where we are most vulnerable.
-To confront false alarms, it uses a robust test statistic, namely the weighted area under the receiver operating characteristic curve (WAUC).
-The weights in the WAUC (Li and Fine \hyperlink{ref-li2010weighted}{2010}) discount the safe regions of the distribution.
+To confront false alarms, it uses a robust test statistic, the weighted area under the receiver operating characteristic curve (WAUC).
+The weights in the WAUC discount the safe regions of the distribution.
+As best we know, this is the first time that the WAUC is being used as a test statistic in this context.
 The goal of \texttt{D-SOS} is to detect \emph{non-negligible adverse shifts}.
-This is reminiscent of noninferiority tests (Wellek \hyperlink{ref-wellek2010testing}{2010}), widely used in healthcare for determining that a new treatment is in fact not inferior to an older one.
-Colloquially, the \texttt{D-SOS} null hypothesis holds that the new sample is not substantively worse than the old sample, and not that the two are equal. \texttt{D-SOS} moves beyond tests of equal distributions and lets users specify which notions of outlyingness to probe.
-The choice of the score function plays a central role in formalizing what we mean by `worse'. \texttt{D-SOS} avoids the prevailing overreliance on tests of equal distributions to detect and assess the impact of dataset shift.
-We argue throughout that other notions of shift or outlyingness are often, if not more informative, at the very least complementary.
+This is reminiscent of noninferiority tests \citep{wellek2010testing}, widely used in healthcare to determine if a new treatment is in fact not inferior to an older one.
+Colloquially, \texttt{D-SOS} holds that the new sample is not substantively worse than the old sample, and not that the two are equal.